flowr-analysis/flowr/wiki/FAQ.md

 <details><summary>What are <b>test labels</b>?</summary>

 Tests are labeled based on the *flowR* capabilities that they test for.
-The list of supported capabilities can be found on the [Capabilities](https://github.com/flowr-analysis/flowr/wiki/Capabilities) wiki page.
+The list of supported capabilities can be found on the [capabilities page](https://flowr-analysis.github.io/flowr/wiki/capabilities/).
 For more extensive information on test labels, see the [test labels wiki section](https://github.com/flowr-analysis/flowr/wiki/Linting-and-Testing#test-labels).

 </details>